-Spouse Visa vs Work Visa in Japan: Which Is Better?
+Spouse Visa vs Work Visa in Japan: Which One Is Right for You?

 Should I hold a spouse visa or a work visa?

-This guide compares the Spouse of a Japanese National visa and Work visas in Japan, explaining eligibility, employment freedom, renewal conditions, and long-term benefits.
+This 2026 guide explains the key differences between the Spouse of a Japanese National visa and work visas, including eligibility, employment freedom, renewal requirements, and long-term benefits.

 What Is a Spouse Visa?